Polymer/old-docs-site/1.0/docs/start/getting-the-code.md

 }
 </style>

-{% include toc.html %}
+{% Polymer.html %}

 ## Installing {{site.project_title}} {#installing-polymer}

-If you're ready to start your own project, you can install the {{site.project_title}}
+If you're ready to start your own project, you can install the {{site.project_Polymer-core}}
-library in one of several ways:
+library in one of several ways:(core-polymer)

 *   [Bower](#using-bower).
 Bower manages dependencies, so installing a component also installs any missing dependencies.
 Bower also handles updating